 The Proceedings of the JuliaCon Conferences is an open-access journal published in cooperation with the the Open Journals.

 The technical infrastructure of the JuliaCon proceedings are currently being overhauled.
-We will not be able to accept new submissions for a month, until the 30th of September.
+We will not be able to accept new submissions until the end of February 2024.

 We thank you for your understanding, and hope to see your submission then.

 The Proceedings of the JuliaCon Conferences (JCON) is an academic journal (ISSN 2642-4029) with a formal peer review process that is designed to improve the quality of the software submitted.
 Upon acceptance into JCON, a Crossref DOI is minted and we list your paper on the JCON website.

 Perhaps, and in a perfect world we'd rather papers about software weren't necessary but we recognize that for most researchers, papers and not software are the currency of academic research and that citations are required for a good career.

 We built this journal because we believe that after you've done the hard work of writing great software, it shouldn't take weeks and months to write a paper about your work.